firehol/website/content/documentation.md

 There is also reference information:

-* [FireHOL commands and variables index] - organised by name
+* [FireHOL manual] - organised by function type
 * [FireHOL services index] - organised by service name
-* [FireHOL manual] - organised by function type

 A complete list of guides and tutorials for FireHOL is in this table: